mnaray/John_Lennon_Portfolio/README.md

 # John Lennon Portfolio
-This project is an HTML and CSS portfolio about John Lennon
+This project is an HTML and CSS portfolio about John Lennon.
+It was made for a school Project.
 ### Source for the Text
 https://geboren.am/person/john-lennon